Manjula85/e-commerce-platform-Redux/README.md

 # e-commerce-platform-Redux

 ## Purpose
-E-commerce shoping platform that uses Redux to manage it's state
+E-commerce shoping platform that uses Redux to manage it's state.

 ## Built with
 * JavaScript